 - The Christmas lights in Forest City.
 The best part of Thanksgiving was going to downtown Forest City after dinner to watch the lights magically turn on.
 The lights have been a tradition for years, and it has definitely made winter a wonderland in this snow-less town.

-- Davis Donuts.
+- Davis Donut House.
 Rutherford County is known for its plethora of diners and restaurants that don’t last long.
 However, there are a few that have lasted for decades.
 Spakes, Scoggins, Shake Shop, and Point of View to name a few.
 They are all delicious, but no one does donuts better than Davis Donuts, and no other restaurant or shop has a more welcoming hospitality.
 If you want to feel the southern charm of Rutherford County (all while eating some good donuts), take a drive to Davis Donuts in Forest City.

 Explore This Crazy Good Place Before It’s Too Late.